SolomonGithu/edge-ai-behavioral-coaching-assistant/README.md

 - Display the detected objects in the Web UI.
 - Store observations as behavioral events for the defined duration (```AI_COACHING_INTERVAL_SECONDS``` variable in main.py)
 - Periodically summarize observations.
-- Provide the observations summary to the local language model. *In my setup, response time from the LLM was around 60 seconds, peak CPU utilization was approximately 94% while RAM consumption was 1.25GB out of the available 3.58GB.*
+- Provide the observations summary to the local language model. *In my setup, response time from the SLM was around 60 seconds, peak CPU utilization was approximately 95% while RAM consumption was 1.25GB out of the available 3.58GB.*
 - Display the generated behavioral analysis and recommendation in the AI Coach interface.

 ## Results